 In addition to taking the online exam, please submit a handwritten essay written in Russian (10-12 sentences) in which you tell us about your background in the Russian language.
 Why are you interested in Russian?
 Where have you studied Russian and for how long?
 Please email an image or pdf file of the essay to firstname.lastname@example.org or send a hard copy to Prof. Sarah Bishop, Ford Hall, Willamette University, 900 State St. Salem, OR 97301.

 Please do not consult outside resources (for example, dictionaries, textbooks, family members) when taking the online test or writing the essay.

 Once we have received your online exam score and your handwritten essay, we will contact you with your placement information.

 The Spanish placement process is available online.
-The placement must be completed before course registration begins in June.
+The placement must be completed before course registration begins.
 (Willamette username and password are required access the placement.)